 Unfortunately the total number of annual checkups, as reported by pet owners, does not equal the same number of dogs and cats in our care.
 In 2018 only 86% of dogs and 57% of cats saw a vet at least once a year.
 This trend has been consistent over the last 10 years.

 Prevention is the Best Medicine

 The animal health industry helps Canadian pet owners by offering safe, effective animal health products to help promote your pet’s health.
 It is important to work with your veterinary health team to identify your pet’s needs early, whether it is weight control, dental care, diabetes or other common diseases and conditions that can reduce your pet’s wellbeing.
 This can include:

 - Vaccination programs based on your region and contact with other animals,

 - Blood, feces and urine testing to screen for common diseases,

 - Spaying or neutering, and

 - Advice on the best flea and tick control products for your pet based on lifestyle.

 Despite the success of preventative measures like vaccines, pets can still get sick and require treatment.
 Scheduling an annual veterinary exam, for every pet, to detect and correct potential health concerns is essential.
 Veterinarians and their health teams play a critical role in ensuring our pets’ optimal health, especially since pets often cannot tell us when they do not feel well.
-Responsible pet owners ensure they support and promote the health of pets by working with a veterinarian to assess their individual health needs.
+Pet owners can ensure they support and promote the health of their pets by working with a veterinarian to assess their individual health needs.